Maluti TVET College Nsfas 2023–2024

 To returning students, note that:

-Priority is given to level 2 and level 3 students who have performed well academically in the previous year who progress to the next level according to college guidelines on progression (i.e. one must pass 5/7 subjects for NCV and ¾ subjects for R191)
+Priority is given to level 2 and level 3 students who have performed well academically in the previous year and who progress to the next level according to college guidelines on progression (i.e. one must pass 5/7 subjects for NCV and ¾ subjects for R191)

-Priority is given to N1 – N5 students who have performed well academically in the previous semester/trimester who progress to the next level according to college guidelines on progression (i.e. one must pass 5/7 subjects for NCV and ¾ subjects for R191)
+Priority is given to N1 – N5 students who have performed well academically in the previous semester/trimester and who progress to the next level according to college guidelines on progression (i.e. one must pass 5/7 subjects for NCV and ¾ subjects for R191)

 NCV bursaries may be awarded up to a maximum of four years of continuous study to allow students to complete any outstanding subjects.
 Note that should you qualify, only the amount per failed subject (s) will be paid.

 Report 191 bursaries may be awarded up to a maximum of four semesters/trimesters of continuous study to allow students to complete any outstanding subjects.
 Note that should you qualify, only the amount per failed subject (s) will be paid.

 NB: Students who change programs within NCV or Report 191 N1-N3 and vice-versa during the course of study do not qualify for a bursary.
 Those who switch streams (from Report 191 N1-N3 to NCV and vice-versa still DO NOT qualify.
 Students who complete Report 191 N4-N6 and intend to enrol for another Report 191 N1 to N6 programme still do not qualify for a bursary.

 Only bursary recipients who complete NCV Level 4 are eligible for financial assistance should they want to enrol for Report 191 N4-N6.